Solio Ranch: History

 Kenya's Wildlife and Conservation Management Department approached Mr Courtland Parfet, owner of the Solio cattle ranch located on the Laikipia plateau in central Kenya, for assistance.
 With a commitment to conservation, a 13500 acre area of the ranch had already been fenced off to protect indigenous wildlife and allow them to live their natural life without interference or threat from humans.
 The Solio Game Reserve was home to many buffalos, zebras, gazelles and leopards but there were no rhinos.

 The Wildlife and Conservation Management Department, the forerunner of today's Kenya Wildlife Service, requested Solio to take in some remnant black rhinos while a permanent home was found for them.
 The first five individuals were moved in from Kiboko in the south-east of Kenya in 1970 and the country's first sanctuary for rhinos was established.
 With no other secure areas available, over the next 10 years the department continued to move in more rhinos.
 By 1980, 23 founders from nine different areas had been introduced into Solio Game Reserve.

 With excellent habitat and securely hidden from view, this new group of rhinos bred and prospered, and the reserve had to be extended to 17000 acre in 1991.
-In the meantime other areas in Kenya in national parks and private ranches were made sufficiently secure to take in rhinos, and Solio became the prime founder source for many populations.
+In the meantime other areas in Kenya national parks and private ranches were made sufficiently secure to take in rhinos, and Solio became the prime founder source for many populations.

 By 1992 there were 66 black rhinos in the reserve, and this after some 30 individuals had been moved out to help form nucleus populations in other new reserves including Nakuru National Park, Sweetwaters Game Reserve, Lewa Downs Conservancy and Ol Jogi.
 The rhinos continued to thrive, and by the end of 2005 there had been 67 translocations to other areas.
 However, at the start of 2000 the reserve became a major target for professional poachers and in a five-year period nine black rhinos were either shot or caught in snares.

 Rhino conservation

+Baby white rhino from Solio Ranch.

 In March 2003, the Kenya Wildlife Service (KWS) adopted a new management plan for black rhino conservation in Kenya.
 Surplus rhinos from both private land and national parks and reserves were to continue being used to complete the stocking of new sanctuaries in both sectors.
 Kenya Wildlife Service reported that there was an urgent need to maintain a sustainable and high annual growth rate in population to develop and conserve a genetically viable population of black rhinos of the East African race or subspecies (diceros bicornis michaeli) in their natural habitats in Kenya.
 This was to be accomplished through increased attention to biological management and law enforcement.

 The specific goal of the KWS strategy was to increase the black rhino numbers by at least 5% per annum and reach a confirmed total of 500 rhinos by 2005, 650 rhinos by 2010 and 1000 by 2020.